 Over the course of his 30+ year career, he has delivered more than 2,000 program days and presentations which have helped 100,000+ people have fun and connect meaningfully with others in 11 countries around the world (translated in 4 languages.)

 Let’s start with my reluctant decision to attend a ‘youth leadership’ retreat as an unassuming 20-year-old.
-A conscientious, polite young man, I was reluctant to give up any time over my Easter break because I had lots of homework to do.
+A conscientious, polite young man, I was unwilling to give up any time over my Easter break because I had lots of homework to do.

 Okay, I was a geek.
 I had very few friends, spent most of my time in my bedroom studying and barely knew what a girl was.